 5 Things I Will Always Remember About Pittsburgh

-It's been one year since I visited Pittsburgh, Pennsylvania, but I still have very vivid memories about this city, remarkable in many ways, and feel like I was there only yesterday.
+It's been one year since I visited Pittsburgh, Pennsylvania, but I still have very vivid memories of this city, remarkable in many ways, and I feel like I was there only yesterday.
 Great city indeed - glorious past, notable present and, clearly, a bright future.
 You can tell if a city is livable if you see people hanging out on weekday nights and weekends.
 The number of theatres, pubs, restaurants, galleries, museums and public art installations can also tell you something about the city and its residents.
 Speaking about the pubs - Pittsburg holds a world record for the highest number of pubs per capita.
 Unquestionably livable

 1. Yellow Bridges.